akashsharma6760-cloud/login_Signup/README.md

 # login_Signup
-A simple login and signup interface built with HTML, CSS, and JavaScript featuring basic validation, clean design, and responsive layout.
+Developed a login and signup system using HTML, CSS, JavaScript, and PHP.
+It includes form validation, user authentication, and a responsive UI for a smooth and secure user experience.